zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/querysingle.md

 - [Strongly Typed](#example---query-strongly-typed)

 ### Parameters
-The following table shows different parameter of an QuerySingle method.
+The following table shows the different parameters of a QuerySingle method.

 | Name | Description |
 | :--- | :---------- |